Texas A&M associate professor arrested during Saturday's protest

 KBTX has reached out to Alvard for a statement about his arrest.

-On Sunday, he posted on his personal Facebook page: "I want to remind everyone that Texas A&M University allowed the white supremacist Richard Spencer to spew his hate on campus in 2017 while it prevented me from standing in the center of Academic Plaza to peacefully voice my opinion about Sullivan Ross and the statue.
+"I want to remind everyone that Texas A&M University allowed the white supremacist Richard Spencer to spew his hate on campus in 2017 while it prevented me from standing in the center of Academic Plaza to peacefully voice my opinion about Sullivan Ross and the statue.
 Whose side are they on?"

 According to a Facebook page belonging to Young Democratic Socialist of America at Texas A&M University, $3,000 was raised to help cover the costs of bail for Alvard.
 Any extra raised will be donated to the Bail Project, which works to fight mass incarceration, according to the post.

-Note: UPDATE: On Sunday night, Alvard sent the following statement to KBTX via email: